icfnext/aem-groovy-console/README.md

 AEM 6.0 no longer allows vanity paths for pages in /etc by default.
 To enable access to the Groovy Console from /groovyconsole as in previous versions, the Apache Sling Resource Resolver Factory OSGi configuration must be updated to allow vanity paths from /etc.  The Groovy Console Configuration Service can then be updated to enable the vanity path if so desired.

+## Excluding the Groovy OSGi Bundle

+If your AEM instance has multiple applications using Groovy and the `groovy-all` bundle is already deployed, you can exclude this bundle from the Groovy Console package build with the `exclude-groovy-bundle` Maven profile.
+This should prevent issues with conflicting Groovy versions at runtime.

+    mvn install -P local,exclude-groovy-bundle

 ## Context Path Support

 If you are running AEM with a context path, set the Maven property `aem.context.path` during installation.